axelferdinand/Bookmarkable/README.md

 ## Features:
 **Easy Bookmarking:** Allow users to mark their favorite content with a single click.

-**List favorites:** When content is bookmarked, favorites are automatically listed where you prefer to list them.
+**List Favorites:** When content is bookmarked, favorites are automatically listed where you prefer to list them.

-**Editable list:** Option to remove favorites you no longer use.
+**Editable List:** Option to remove favorites you no longer use.

 **Notifications:** Feedback is provided when a bookmark is added or removed.